swarnadubey98/Horizon/Milestone 3/README.md

 User side website and android app are complted<br/>
 Admin side website 70% completed

-# Download the App by scanning the QR code below-
+# Download our App by scanning the QR code below-